codenvy-legacy/sdk/README.md

 * Platform APIs
 * Commons Utility Libraries
 * 15+ Plug-Ins
+* Everrest open source utility for mapping Java to Web Services
 * Developer tooling for building and packaging plug-ins

 The Codenvy IDE is a Web client application that contains a variety of plug-ins, makes use of the platform APIs, and runs on the Codenvy Web Client Platform (WCP).
 The WCP is a thin servlet-based framework that loads and manages plug-ins.
 The WCP can be run in any servlet container.
 The build process for the SDK combines all of these components into an assembly readied for Tomcat.
 Tomcat is also included in the distribution to make startup configuration simpler.